survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 # Authoring Packages

 Even though webpack is useful for bundling applications, it has its uses for package authors as well.
 You can use it to generate a site for your package and maintain the distribution files using it.
 It supports the [UMD format](https://github.com/umdjs/umd).
-UMD is compatible with various environments (CommonJS, AMD, globals) making it good for distribution purposes.
+UMD is compatible with multiple environments (CommonJS, AMD, globals) making it good for distribution purposes.

 ## Anatomy of an npm Package

-Most of the available npm packages are small and include just a few files:
+Most of the available npm packages are small and include only a couple of files:

 * *index.js* - On small projects, it's enough to have the code at the root.
 On larger ones, you may want to start splitting it up further.
 * *package.json* - npm metadata in JSON format